Tricked-dev/lowestbins/README.md

 </div>

 A fast and effecient lowestbins implementation this uses parrallel requests to fetch all lowestbins in less than **2.5 SECONDS** and uses the hyper server allowing for practically unlimited requests per second while only using 50mb of ram!
+Lowestbins-rs is used by [Skytils](https://github.com/Skytils/SkytilsMod) for the lowestbins feature.

 ## Hosted Instance